Multi Language Models for On-the-Fly Syntax Highlighting: Introduction

 However, this current approach has two key limitations.
 First, generating the oracle dataset requires at least 13,000 samples—a substantial demand, considering the inefficient \ac{bf} models must produce \ac{sh} output for each sample, with \ac{cnn}-based \ac{sota} models requiring four training passes over this dataset.
 Additionally, the resulting statistical \ac{sh} models are \ac{singlelang}, meaning they support only one programming language.
 Integrators must therefore create a separate \ac{bf} model, produce a 13,000-sample oracle, and train and deploy individual statistical highlighters for each language.
 The \ac{singlelang} nature of \ac{sota} models is particularly limiting, as these models cannot highlight languages they were not trained on.
 In contrast, \emph{state-of-practice} resolvers support hundreds of languages~\cite{pygments, treesitter}.
 This makes it essential to carry out these training processes.

 To reduce the costs and complexities associated with creating and deploying such \emph{On-the-Fly} \ac{sh} models in multi-language environments, this work introduces \ac{multilang} models for \ac{sh}. \Ac{multilang} models can encode the \ac{sh} behaviour of at least six \ac{bf} models.
 Furthermore, by implementing a novel input normalization strategy, this work demonstrates how these models can improve \ac{sh} performance on mainstream programming languages.
-Lastly, this research explores how the normalization strategy can reduce the number of samples needed to train these \ac{multilang} models, bringing requirements down from 13,000 to as few as 10.
-The results evaluate accuracy of \ac{sh} on both valid and invalid language derivations, comparing each model’s accuracy against the best-performing single-language models—thereby assessing the potential of multilingual models to replace specialized single-language models in this domain.
+Lastly, this research explores how the normalization strategy can substantially reduce the incremental number of oracle samples required to adapt an pre-trained model to additional languages, lowering this adaptation cost from 13,000 samples per language to as few as 10.
+The results evaluate \ac{sh} accuracy on both valid and invalid language derivations, comparing each model’s accuracy against the best-performing single-language models, thereby assessing the potential of multilingual models to complement or, in some cases, replace specialized single-language models in this domain.

 The implementation, new multi-language and few-shot benchmark datasets, and results are available in the replication package~\cite{replicationpackage}.

 The rest of the paper is structured as follows: Section~\ref{sec:approach} outlines the requirements for multilingual models in this domain and introduces the Token Normalization strategy; Section~\ref{sec:experiments} presents the research questions, the construction of the multilingual datasets, and the training and validation tasks; Section~\ref{sec:results} analyzes the findings for each research question; Section~\ref{sec:related_work} surveys the related literature; and Section~\ref{sec:conclusions} summarizes the contributions and insights, and discusses future directions in this area.